fbsamples/workplace-platform-samples/SupportScripts/Powershell/MessageUsersWithoutProfilePicture/README.md

-# Bulk Editing Emails for Workplace users
+# Bulk Message Workplace Users with Default Profile Picture

 This PowerShell script allows to bulk message users without a custom profile picture in your community.
 The script will just send one message per user and will affect only those users whose profile picture is set to the default silhouette.